• Home

 # 2: Have “The Talk”

 Secondly, have real conversations with your kids.
 Talk about difficult things; ask difficult questions.
-Have The Talk with your kid sooner rather than later, and whatever you do, do not let them learn about sex from friends at school or some public school sex ed class.
+Have The Talk with your kid sooner rather than later, and whatever you do, do not let them learn about sex from friends at school or some public school sex education class.
 That’s your job.
 From the very beginning, they need a realistic and Biblical view of sex.

 Therefore, we recommend this book by Luke Gilkerson, who is an author for Covenant Eyes and also at Intoxicated on Life.
 While it is very matter of fact, it also uses Scripture to support Biblical marriage and sex.